OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 An unrecognized exception was thrown while creating a CloudFormation stack.

 ### AWS-CLOUDFORMATION-ERROR-0009
 The AWS account used to perform the operation does not have  the required permissions to delete the CloudFormation stack.
-This means that the step is not able to generate any output variables.

 The error message will include the error from AWS, which looks like this:
 ```